 Meet the Expert

 Keep scrolling for some of the best hair masks for shinier, silkier strands.

 “Scalp health is hair health.
-It’s very important to treat the scalp in order to see a difference in the look and feel of your hair," says Ruiz.
+It’s very important to treat the scalp to see a difference in the look and feel of your hair," says Ruiz.
 To perform an olive oil scalp treatment, pour one to two tablespoons of olive oil on damp hair, massage thoroughly, let sit for one to two hours (depending on your level of damage), and rinse out to reveal super-soft strands.
 Used once per week on dry strands should be enough to make a difference.

 Mayonnaise may not sound like the most appealing hair mask, but when we heard Blake Lively used it as a means to preserve her shiny tresses, we had to give it a try.
 Before shampooing your hair, apply a healthy dose of mayonnaise to your ends; the idea is that this protects your strands from soap and hard water, ensuring hydrated shiny locks.
 This works particularly well on curly, dry hair (or strands prone to breakage) and can be used once per week.

 Whatever type of mask you choose, be sure to work it into the hair and scalp.
 "Massaging the scalp will help the natural oils move down the hair shaft, helping to seal the cuticle and fight frizz," says Townsend.